 All hospitals know that any money they recover from a hospital lien will come from the proceeds due a car accident or other victim of a personal injury incident.
 As a practical matter, the easiest and quickest way for a hospital to get paid on their lien is through the cooperation of the victim – their patient.
 Depending on the amount of liability insurance coverage available and the amount of the hospital lien, most hospitals will often be willing to negotiate down on the amount they recover from the liability insurance proceeds – especially if the victim is represented by an attorney with deep knowledge of how Texas hospital liens work.
 Our firm, for example, has had success obtaining SUBSTANTIAL reductions on hospital liens in situations where there were only limited insurance proceeds available.
 Even in situations where the medical bills far exceed the amount of liability insurance available, our firm is often able to negotiate reductions large enough to insure that the victim of the car crash receive thousands of dollars of “net” recovery individually, even after the hospital lien, attorneys fees, and other medical bills are paid.
 The key to be able to effectively negotiate the maximum possible reduction on these hospital liens is to have an attorney on your side who knows the law, and is willing to fight for you.

-The attorneys of Stewart J. Guss, Attorney at Law have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
+The attorneys of Stewart J. Guss, Injury Accident Lawyers have been representing car accident and personal injury victims all over the State of Texas for over 20 years.
 If you were injured as the result of someone else’s negligence and are trying to deal with a Texas hospital lien, call our office right now to schedule a free consultation!
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
 For your free case evaluation, call us today at (800) 898-4877 or contact us by clicking HERE.